denniemok/pango-lineage-to-who-label/README.md

-# PANGO Lineage -> WHO Label for COVID-19 Analysis
+# PANGO Lineage ➜ WHO Label

-This project aims to provide a generalised conversion scheme that maps PANGO lineages (like `B.1.1.529` and `AY.2`) to their corresponding WHO labels or names (like `Omicron` and `Delta`).
+This project aims to provide a mapping scheme that converts PANGO lineages (like `B.1.1.529` and `AY.2`) to their corresponding WHO labels or names (like `Omicron` and `Delta`).
+The goal is to facilitate general statistical studies on COVID-19 variants and to make the conversion process more easily accessible.

-The ability to swiftly convert between PANGO lineages and WHO labels can streamline data analysis and make COVID-19 statistics more accessible to the general public and non-specialists.
+Most COVID-19 statistics aggregate all cases without distinguishing between variants.
+While some resources do group data by variant type, they often use technical strain names that cater primarily to scientific audience.

+That is where this tool comes in handy — it quickly adds a WHO labels column to your data, making it easy to compile statistics for the general public using the variant names we all know.

-For instance, using our mapping scheme allows for the correct labeling of more than 85% of [GISAID EpiCoV](https://gisaid.org/) records (tested with over 200,000 entries from Australia).
-The remaining unlabeled records may belong to recombinant lineages, newly identified lineages, lineages not labeled by WHO, or records without a lineage designation.
+For example, our mapping scheme can accurately assign WHO labels to over 85% of [GISAID EpiCoV](https://gisaid.org/) records (tested with over 200,000 Australia entries).
+The rest were mostly recombinant lineages, new lineages, or records without a lineage designation.

 <h3>Core Mapping List: <a href="https://github.com/denniemok/pango-lineage-to-who-label/blob/main/mapping.core.csv">mapping.core.csv</a> | <a href="https://github.com/denniemok/pango-lineage-to-who-label/blob/main/mapping.core.sql">mapping.core.sql</a> (03Sep24)</h3>